lsoenning/tlda/README.md

 frequency-adjusted version.
 Subfrequencies and part sizes can be supplied in two forms, either as vectors or as a term-document matrix.
-For some measures, different formulas are found in the literature, and the user can choose among these.
+For some measures, different formulas are found in the literature, and the user can choose among them.
 The following indices are implemented:

 - *Range* (Keniston 1920)
 - *D* (Juilland & Chang-Rodriguez 1964)